-Issue Detail: The City's Department of Utilities (DOU) is seeking approval to apply for a FY2018 Flood Mitigation Assistance (FMA) Grant with a project total not-to-exceed amount of \$1,053,018.
-The FMA Grant Program is administered by the Federal Emergency Management Agency (FEMA) and requires a 25% local match of the total project costs with non-federal funding.
+Issue Detail: The City's Department of Utilities (DOU) is seeking approval to apply for the FY2019 Hazard Mitigation Grant Program (HMGP) in the amount of \$789,763, with a project total not-to-exceed \$1,053,018, including a City match of \$263,255.
+The HMGP is administered by the Federal Emergency Management Agency (FEMA) and requires a 25% local match of the total project costs with non-federal funding.